-We offer our solutions as standalone or bundled offerings, combining the capabilities of Accolade's historical navigation and advocacy solutions with our primary care, mental health, and expert medical opinion services, augmented by artificial intelligence, machine learning, and data-driven recommendations.
-Our offerings include:
+Today, we offer our solutions as standalone or bundled offerings.
+The current solution portfolio combines the capabilities of Accolade's historical navigation and advocacy solutions with our acquired primary care, mental health, and expert medical opinion services, augmented by artificial intelligence, machine learning, and data-driven recommendations.
+Our current offerings include:

-- Plus and Connect A benefits navigation and care solution designed to work with our customers' existing benefits ecosystem, incorporating elements of all Accolade solutions including Advocacy, Accolade Expert MD, Accolade Care, and the Accolade partner ecosystem.
-Different offering configurations may also include member services, provider services, and an expanded set of clinical programs that address case and disease management to maximize member engagement and return on investment. - Accolade Expert MD Expert medical consultations that connect patients to highly qualified condition-specific specialists for both adult and pediatric care - Accolade Care and PlushCare Integrated primary care and mental health support - Trusted Partner Ecosystem In addition to Accolade's owned solutions, we have assembled a roster of high-quality partners whose condition-specific solutions are complementary to our services and capable of delivering additional value to our members and customers or capabilities that meet specific customer needs.
+- Accolade Expert MD Expert medical consultations that connect patients to highly qualified conditionspecific specialists for both adult and pediatric care - Accolade Care Integrated primary care and mental health support - Plus and Connect A benefits navigation and care solution designed to work with our customers' existing benefits ecosystem, incorporating elements of all Accolade solutions including Advocacy, Accolade Expert MD, Accolade Care, and the Accolade partner ecosystem.
+Different offering configurations may also include member services, provider services, and an expanded set of clinical programs that address case and disease management to maximize member engagement and return on investment. - Accolade One A value-based option that includes all of the Accolade solutions and the Accolade partner ecosystem with a pricing structure that includes a higher portion of revenues associated with outcomes-based measures